freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

 Provisioning export USB devices
 ===============================

-The *Journalist Workstation* supports the export of submissions from the SecureDrop App to a LUKS- or VeraCrypt-encrypted USB *Export Device*.
+The *Journalist Workstation* supports the export of submissions from the SecureDrop Inbox to a LUKS- or VeraCrypt-encrypted USB *Export Device*.

 Creating a LUKS-encrypted drive